 Gardening Mistake #5 – Planting Mistakes

 Do you buy so many plants that you end up just sticking them in anywhere with no thought of planning or a garden design?
 I’ve been guilty of that.
-I used to have my big collection of plants that I had purchased at the nursery sitting on my sidewalk beside our garage and I would go through and find a place for each plant, sticking them in wherever I had a hole with no thought of design whatsoever.
+I used to have my big collection of plants that I had purchased at the nursery sitting on my sidewalk beside our garage and I would go through and find a place for each plant, sticking them in wherever there’s a hole with no thought of design whatsoever.
 Going back to #1, it’s always good to have a plan!
 Plus, a garden of onesies starts to look jumbled after a few years.
 Just ask me how I know.

 Along these same lines, when you purchase a new perennial, it is not fully grown.
 New perennials generally do not reach their full size until the second, or most likely third year.
 Be sure to leave room around your new plant to allow for growth.
 Personally, I like some space between my plants.
 I have read different schools of thought on this, some say to leave no room for weeds to grow between your plants, others say plants need room for air to circulate between them to avoid fungus and other diseases.
 This is one where you must figure out your own style and go with it.